DaveH355/clustered-shading/README.md

 The intersection points together form the bound of the AABB.

 > [!NOTE]
-> screenDimensions is more accurately thought of as the current dimensions of glViewport.
+> screenDimensions is more accurately thought of as the dimensions of glViewport, under which, lighting will be done.

 And a few notes on the C++ side: